-Kingsthorpe Baptist Church was founded in 1823 by members from Carey Baptist, Moulton and College Street Baptist in Northampton.
+Kingsthorpe Baptist Church was founded in 1823 when 8 members of Kingsthorpe’s congregation were baptised by their Minister William Hewitt, at Carey Baptist, Moulton.
+College Lane (Street) Baptist in Northampton had previously been offering support.
 The Chapel, which was built in 1835 stands in the High Street of the village of Kingsthorpe.
 It is built of local ironstone and is a Grade 2 listed building.

 In 1872 the site next to the chapel was purchased for the provision of better Sunday School accommodation and opened in December 1881.

 Just after the settlement in 1892 of the Rev G W Robert, a scheme to enlarge and “beautify” the chapel was completed.
 The main building was carried back about twice it’s original length, and an entrance porch of Duston stone was built.
 The interior was reseated with pitch pine pews, a new rostrum and new floor of wood blocks completed the alterations.

 In 1909 a large upstairs lecture room now called the “Primary”, with vestry and two large classrooms below was built.